Make-School-Courses/ARCHIVE-WEB-6-React-JS-Native/01-react-intro/react-concepts.md

 **Transpile**

-ES6 and JSX need to be transpiled into vanilla JS before it can be run in any web browser.
+JSX need to be transpiled into vanilla JS before it can be run in any web browser.
 Transpiling requires files be processed before they are run in the browser.
-You will need a tool for this.

 The example in this section uses uses an in browser process.
 Later in class we will precompile everything using Webpack.